 Come and discover the Palace’s most famous spots, or see them from a new point of view!
-The Hall of Mirrors, the State Apartments, the King’s Apartments, and the Royal Chapel await you…
+The Hall of Mirrors, the State Apartments, the King’s Bedchamber, and the Royal Chapel await you…

 The Main Courtyard and Royal Courtyard

 After the first security check at the Main Gate:

 - if you benefit from free admission or already have your printed ticket, go straight to entrance A with your ticket or document.

 - If you are not entitled to free admission and have not reserved your ticket in advance, go the main ticket office on the left side of the Ministers’ Wing South, then head for entrance A.

 Go through the Dufour Pavilion to enter the Royal Courtryard.
 Climb the five steps to your left as you cross the courtyard; you will see the ground is entirely paved in marble!
 You are now in the Marble Courtyard, at the heart of the first building constructed by Louis XIII, characterised by the contrasting colours of the materials: red brick, white stone and grey slate, highlighted with gold decoration.
 Louis XIV decided to enlarge his father’s hunting lodge and moved there on a permanent basis from 1682.

 The King's Chambers are located on the first floor at the centre of the central pavilion, which is the most ornate part of the building and boasts a clock at the top and a balcony supported by twin columns of red marble.
 The chambers lie along the axis of the sun, as the Sun King had the habit of rising in the east, just like the sun.
 This east-west axis gives a relative symmetry to the whole of the Palace, and also to the Gardens.

 The Gallery of the History of the Palace